 RSUs require future service as a condition for the delivery of the underlying shares of Class A common stock (unless the recipient is then eligible for retirement under the Company's retirement policy) and convert into Class A common stock on a one-for-one basis after the stipulated vesting periods.
-The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods, and, for purposes of calculating diluted net income per share, are included in the diluted weighted average shares of Class A common stock outstanding using the treasury stock method.
+The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods.
 Expense relating to RSUs was as follows within the Company's consolidated statements of operations:

 Yea Year Ended December 31,

 2010 2009 2008

 Compensation and benefits () \$ 256,214 \$ 333,823 \$ 234,602

-Restructuring 46,880 24,239 -
+Restructuring 46,880 24,239

 Total \$ 303,094 \$ 358,062 \$ 234,602

-+ +,

-() Includes, during the year ended December 31, 2010, \$24,860 relating to the amendment of the Company's retirement policy (described below) and, during the year ended December 31, 2009, \$86,514 of accelerated amortization expense relating to awards held by Lazard's former Chairman and Chief Executive Officer as a result of his death.
+Includes, during the year ended December 31, 2010, \$24,860 relating to the amendment of the Company's retirement policy (described below) and, during the year ended December 31, 2009, \$86,514 of accelerated amortization expense relating to awards held by Lazard's former Chairman and Chief Executive Officer as a result of his death.

 RSUs issued subsequent to December 31, 2005 generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any ordinary quarterly dividends paid on Class A common stock during such period.
-During the years ended December 31, 2010, 2009 and 2008, issuances of RSUs pertaining to such dividend participation rights and respective charges to "retained earnings", net of estimated forfeitures, (with corresponding credits to "additional paid-in-capital") consisted of the following:
+During the years ended December 31, 2010, 2009 and 2008, dividend participation rights required the issuance of 318,025, 331,642 and 208,596 RSUs, respectively.